 “In every walk with nature, one receives far more than one seeks.” - John Muir

 Outdoor education at Morrison’s Academy utilises the school’s fantastic location on the edge of majestic Highland terrain to provide our pupils with a vast array of opportunities to inspire, challenge and empower them.
-Whether it be in the achievement of the John Muir Award or high octane physical activity, pupils can discover and learn more about themselves and the world around them.
+It also allows pupils the opportunity to discover and learn more about themselves and the world around them.

 The school has a GTC-registered teacher of Outdoor Education who is also a fully qualified Mountain Instructor and Winter Mountain Leader.
 Out staff also includes Summer Mountain Leaders and instructors in mountain biking, skiing, sailing and kayaking.
 Over the course of the school year there are numerous trips on offer including kayaking, surfing, Munro ‘bagging’, mountain biking and skiing.
 The physical challenges speak for themselves but equally, if not more important, is the opportunity for children to work with others to achieve goals, build character, resilience and to develop their full potential.